MikeMaroni9/codingnexus/README.md

 <hr>
 LO3
 Merit Criteria
 The CRUD operations are supported on the UI but the notifications are missing.
-Regarding the backend, it is developed using the DRF but lacks customizations in the models.

 Overall, this application demonstrates a decent understanding of React component-based architecture to develop a front end that supports CRUD operations on the UI.
 However, the notifications for these operations need to be displayed.
 The readme should map the project goals and components to the relevant user stories.
 With these enhancements, the project will be on its way to realizing its full potential.